MetPX/sarracenia/doc/Admin.rst

 Operations
 ----------

-To operate a pump, there needs to be a user designated as the adminsitrator.
+To operate a pump, there needs to be a user designated as the administrator.
 The administrator is different from the others mostly in the permission granted to create exchanges, and the ability to run processes that address the common exchanges (xpublic, xlog, etc...)
 All other users are limited to being able to